These exercises, which are inspired in bodyweight training, will help you get fit and improve your muscle strength quickly

 In today’s article, we want to go from theory to practice by proposing 8 exercises based on this training method.
-These bodyweight training exercises will help you improve your strength and endurance and are designed to work every muscle on your body.
+These bodyweight workouts will help you improve your strength and endurance and are designed to work full body.

 Bodyweight training exercises

 Below we explain each exercise, but first you need to understand how this type of training works, so you know how many repetitions you need to do for each exercise and how long a session should take.
 You should warm up between 8 and 10 minutes beforehand with aerobic exercises and, depending on your experience, choose one of these two options: